Sandy Bull

 In clubs such as the Gaslight Cafe, where he played since 1961, he came in contact with the dawning free-jazz scene, that deeply influenced him.

-(Italian text translated by Tobia D'Onofrio)
+(Translated from my original Italian text by Tobia D'Onofrio)

 Blend, influenced by oud player Hamza El Din who shared a Hollywood flat with Bull in 1963, is a rhythmic synthesis of jazz improvisation, raga syncopations, Arabic chords and folk melodies, an infectious sound excursus that explores fabulous worlds filtered through the feeling of a folk story-teller, alternating slow and transcendent parts with furious jams.
 The atmosphere is often psychedelic, two years before the psychedelic movement was born.
 A few classical arrangements, for banjo or guitar only, stand out among the other tracks of the album.